ENCODE-DCC/caper/docs/conf_encode_workshop_2019.md

-# Welcome to ENCODE user's meeting 2019 at Seattle
+# Welcome to the 2019 ENCODE Users' Meeting Pipeline Workshop

 ## Do this before the workshop

-1. Open a web browser and go to [Google Cloud Platform console](https://console.cloud.google.com/compute/instances?project=encode-workshop&instancessize=50).
-Click on the `SSH` button on the `workshop-server` instance.
+1. Open a web browser (Chrome, Safari, or Edge - Firefox is not supported) and go to [Google Cloud Platform console](https://console.cloud.google.com/compute/instances?project=encode-workshop&instancessize=50).

+2. Look for the `workshop-server` instance and click on the `SSH` button under `Connect`.
+It may sake several seconds to open a connection to the server instance.

-2. Soft-link a shared configuration file.
+3. Set up your server account:  Soft-link a shared configuration file.
 ```bash
 $ mkdir -p ~/.caper && cd ~/.caper
 $ ln -s /opt/code/default.conf default.conf
 ```

-3. Authenticate yourself to get access to buckets.
+4. Authenticate yourself to get access to buckets.
 ```bash
 $ gcloud auth login --no-launch-browser
 $ gcloud auth application-default login --no-launch-browser